faizalkhan98/LumiaSend/README.md

 1. Start the **receiver.exe** or **receiver.py** on your PC.
 It will display your **IP Address** and **Port**.
 2. Open **Lumia Send** on your phone.
 3. Enter the IP and Port provided by the PC.
-4. Select your photos and watch them fly!
+4. Select your files and watch them fly!

 ---
 *Maintained by Faizal.
 Keeping the Lumia legacy alive.*